TITLE 6 PRIMARY AND SECONDARY EDUCATION

 O. An ad hoc advisory committee shall be established for a specific purpose or goal and shall be established for a stated period of time.

-P. Members of advisory committees shall be appointed by the president of the board with the advice and consent of the board and shall serve at the pleasure of the board.
-Advisory committees shall provide notice of meetings as required by the Open Meetings Act, Section 10-15-1 et seq.
-NMSA 1978, and these rules.
-Minutes in compliance with Subsection R of 6.50.1.9 NMAC shall be kept by the chairman or his designee.
+P. Members of advisory committees, including members of the loss prevention review board, shall be appointed by the president of the board with the advice and consent of the board and shall serve at the pleasure of the board.
+Minutes in compliance with Subsection R of 6.50.1.9 NMAC shall be kept by the authority.
 Advisory committee minutes shall be considered acted upon when the board acts on the advisory committee report.

 Q. The authority shall pay per diem and mileage consistent with the Per Diem and Mileage Act, Section 10-8-1 et seq.
 NMSA 1978, as amended, and the applicable department of finance and administration rules.
 The per diem and mileage payments shall be limited to the following situations.